chartjs/Chart.js/docs/samples/legend/events.md

 # Events

-This sample demonstrates how to use the event hooks to highlight chart chart elements.
+This sample demonstrates how to use the event hooks to highlight chart elements.

 ```js chart-editor